AnimosWorkshop/Sor-Vault/World Information/Realms/Temuþan.md

 * 18 - Foundation of [[Avsekoper]] (Copperoot) as a country in place of Copperland, and Akelfutes (Redpoint) in place of the Red Dragonland
 * 20 - Dissolution of the White Dragonland and division of land between Urevneþ and Avsekoper
 * 21 - Dissolution of the Silver Dragonland
-* 22 - Foundation of Arborealis in place of the Green Dragonland and the Bronze Archipelago in place of the Bronze Dragonland
+* 22 - Foundation of Arborwall in place of the Green Dragonland and the Bronze Archipelago in place of the Bronze Dragonland